lisha19/Face-Recognition/README.md

 ### Step 3: Create an account in MongoDB Cloud and configure
 1. Go to https://www.mongodb.com/try to register a free-tier account.
 2. Create a project named "Attendlytical" and create a cluster named "Attendlytical-Cluster".
-3. Choose the nearest region, for me, GCP (Singapore).
+3. Choose the nearest region.
 4. Adding IP whitelist "0.0.0.0" to allow all network access.

 ### Step 4: Create an account in Cloudinary media storage and configure